 Tip: Read about the various types of loans and understand which one best suits your requirement.
 Alternately, apply for a loan with us and one of our lending specialists will get in touch with you to understand your requirements and find the right lender for your loan requirement.

 12. You have not approached the right lender

 Different lenders have different criteria for approving loans.
 This could be with respect to turnover, industry, loan amount, interest rates, etc. It is important that you reach out to the right lender for your loan.
 Else you might face rejection on your application and lose time and money both in the process.

-Tip: This is where you can take the help of an intermediary like Capital Boost.
+Tip: This is where you can take the help of an intermediary like us.
 Having partnered with all leading lenders in Australia, we understand their criteria and terms and based on your business, will match you to a lender that best suits your requirements.

 Frequently Asked Questions